eliashaeussler/typo3-form-consent/README.md

 * [`ModifyConsentEvent`](Classes/Event/ModifyConsentEvent.php)
 * [`ModifyConsentMailEvent`](Classes/Event/ModifyConsentMailEvent.php)

-### Invoke finishers on consent approval
+### Invoke finishers on consent approval or dismissal

-After a user has given consent, it is often necessary to execute certain form finishers.
+After a user has given or revoked consent, it is often necessary to execute certain form finishers.
 For example, to send an admin email or redirect to a specific page.

-To achieve this, after the user gives consent, the originally completed form is resubmitted.
-During this resubmission of the form, the selected finishers can now be overwritten using the `isConsentApproved()` condition in a form variant.
+To achieve this, after the user gives or revokes consent, the originally completed form is resubmitted.
+During this resubmission of the form, the selected finishers can now be overwritten using the `isConsentApproved()` or `isConsentDismissed()` conditions in a form variant.

 #### Requirements